varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-1-simpledecisions/utlitymaximization.md

 We'll make use of the [JuMP](https://jump.dev/JuMP.jl/stable/) and [MadNLP](https://github.com/MadNLP/MadNLP.jl) packages which provide numerical techniques for solving optimization problems:
 * The [JuMP](https://jump.dev/JuMP.jl/stable/) package provides a high-level interface for defining optimization problems.
-* The [MadNLP](https://github.com/MadNLP/MadNLP.jl) package is used by JuMP to solve optimization problems, but it can also be used directly to solve optimization problems.
+* The [MadNLP](https://github.com/MadNLP/MadNLP.jl) package is used by JuMP to solve optimization problems, but it can also be used directly to solve constrained optimization problems.

-Let's revsit the Cobb-Douglas utility maximization problem from above, but this time we'll use JuMP and MadNLP to solve the problem numerically.
-First, we'll define a type that represents the problem:
+Let's revisit the Cobb-Douglas utility maximization problem from above, but this time we'll use [JuMP](https://jump.dev/JuMP.jl/stable/) and [MadNLP](https://github.com/MadNLP/MadNLP.jl) to solve the problem numerically.
+First, we'll define a type that represents the problem (and stores useful data about the problem):

 ```julia
 mutable struct MySimpleCobbDouglasChoiceProblem <: AbstractSimpleChoiceProblem